ponce2231/Pitch-Perfect/README.md

-This project was part of the udacity iosnd
+This app is a recorder that changes or add audio effects to the user voice